mozilla/cargo-vet/book/src/how-vetting-works.md

 ## Algorithm

-The following is a simplified sketch of what happens when `cargo vet` is invoked.
+The following is a very simplified sketch of what happens when `cargo vet` is invoked.

+> **Note**: The details here are still being refined as we iterate on the
+> implementation, so this section has gaps and may drift out of date.

 First, the project's [configuration](./config.md) is be parsed and loaded.